SPC-UW-ZooCam/Classifier/README.md

 - To deactivate the venv: conda deactivate

 # Install Base packages and load requirements.txt file in your venv
 From this repository download the requirements.txt file.
-Once in your venv change direcotories to where the provided requirements.txt file is saved
+Once in your venv change direcotories to where the file is saved
 - In the command line type: cd PATH (ex. cd C:\Users\Me\ClassifierCode)
 - Install necessary packages: pip install -r requirements.txt